Planning-Inspectorate/inspector-programming-poc/docs/report.md

 ### Inspector details

-The inspector details page shows the details of a single inspector and a view of the inspector's calendar.
+The inspector details tab ('inspector' tab on home view) shows the details of a single inspector and a view of the inspector's calendar ('inspector calendar' tab on home view) with event details

 The inspector details include: